appkr/api/readme.md

 // Determine if the current framework is Lumen is_lumen();

-// Determine if the current version of framework is based on 5.1 is_51();
+// Determine if the current version of framework is based on 5.0.* is_50();

-// Determine if the current request is generated from an api client is_api_request();
+// Determine if the current request is for API endpoints, and expecting API response is_api_request();

 // Determine if the request is for update